-- PSC 1113 American Government.
+PSC 1113 - American Government.
 This course is designed to familiarize the student with the development, organization, principles, and operation of the Federal Government.
 The course of study includes familiarizing the student with political parties and their roles in government, election machinery, civil rights and how they are protected, and the ways in which the votes influence the direction of our American Government.
-Three semester hours. - PSC 1123 American State and Local Government.
-Relationship between states and federal government, and between states and their subdivisions; organizations, function and operation of executive, legislature, and judiciary; elections and suffrage generally, Mississippi particularily.
-Three lecture periods per week.
 Three semester hours.